qasar/qasar.github.io/_posts/2016-09-05-this is a new post.md

 ---
-title: [placeholder 2] Here's my new post!?
+title: Here's my new post!?
 ---

 <p class="lead"> <a href="http://jekyllrb.com">Jekyll</a> is a static site generator, an open-source tool for creating simple yet powerful websites of all shapes and sizes.</p>